Esri/esri-leaflet-geocoder/README.md

 `load` | `null` | A generic event fired when a request to the geocoder starts.
 `loading` | `null` | A generic event fired when a request to the geocoder finished.
 `results` | [`<ResultsEvent>`](#results-event) | Fired when a result is returned from the geocoder.

+Events from each [provider](#providers) and will match the events fired by [L.esri.service events](http://esri.github.io/esri-leaflet/api-reference/services/service.html).

 ### Styling
 For reference here is the internal structure of the geocoder...